The British Geotechnical Association (BGA) is the principal

 The winner may be invited to prepare a technical paper, based on the dissertation, for publication in Ground Engineering magazine and to present at the next BGA AGM

-The call for submissions for the BGA Masters Dissertation Prize is now open
+The call for submissions for the BGA Masters Dissertation Prize is now CLOSED

 Closing Deadline is Midnight on 31 January 2024